-Data Evolution:Translator's Note: As an anime series enters production, its creators usually prepare what are known as settei-sho or kikaku-sho ("setting notes" or "planning notes").
-Like the series bibles created for Western television shows, these documents serve as an outline of the story background and principal characters, and are provided as reference sources for the show's staff.
+As an anime series enters production, its creators usually prepare what are known as settei-sho ("setting notes") or kikaku-sho ("proposal").
+Like the series bibles created for Western television shows, these serve as an outline of the story background and principal characters.

-The following setting notes made their first public appearance in volume one of the Mobile Suit Gundam Record Collection series, which was published by the Sunrise animation studio in December 1979.
-While the animated series departed from this original outline in many respects, these notes were one of the very earliest information sources on the history and technology of the Universal Century world, and had a considerable influence on later writers.
+These Mobile Suit Gundam setting notes made their first public appearance in volume one of the Mobile Suit Gundam Complete Works series, published by the Sunrise animation studio in December 1979.
+While the animated series departed from this original outline in many respects, these notes were one of the earliest information sources on the history and technology of the Universal Century world, and had a considerable influence on later writers.

 The following text is copyright © Nippon Sunrise.